Inside the VAMPA Vampire and Paranormal Museum: Vampire Myths and the Real Dracula

 jiangshi

-Everywhere, in every language, the story was the same: something was out there that fed upon the living.
-Something that rose when it should have stayed in the grave.
+Everywhere, in every language, the story was the same: something was out there that fed on the living.
+Something that emerged when it should have stayed in the grave.

 vampire